People Are People

-"People Are People" is a song by British electronic music band Depeche Mode, released on 12 March 1984 as the lead single from their fourth studio album, Some Great Reward (1984).
+"People Are People" is a song by the English electronic music band Depeche Mode, released on 12 March 1984 as the lead single from their fourth studio album, Some Great Reward (1984).
 Recorded at Hansa Mischraum in West Berlin, it was the band's biggest hit to date: it hit number 1 in West Germany, was the first Top 20 single in the United States, peaking at number 13 on the Billboard Hot 100, and was their highest charting single in the UK to date, hitting number 4.

-Background and recording
+Background

 Depeche Mode had released their previous studio album, Construction Time Again in August 1983 and had followed up with a tour that ran from September through December that year, although the band played a variety of one-off shows through June 1984.
 Starting in December 1983, as their tour wrapped up, they started their recording sessions at Music Works Studios in North London.
-Their initial plan had been record the album in London before going back to West Berlin to Hansa Studios to mix and master the album, as they had done for Construction Time Again, but due to recording taking longer than planned (they had rented a room at Music Works only for a short time), most of the recording for the album actually took place at Hansa.
+Their initial plan had been to record the album in London before going back to West Berlin to Hansa Studios to mix and master the album, as they had done for Construction Time Again.
+However, due to recording taking longer than planned (they had rented a room at Music Works only for a short time), most of the recording for the album actually took place at Hansa.
 The band wanted to shed the "teenybopper" image they'd acquired with the first album and early singles, and felt that the "big" sound produced at Hansa combined with their improved songwriting and image, they were starting to be taken more seriously as musicians.
-"People Are People" continued with the socially- and politically-conscious themes of their songs, as they had started on Construction Time Begins.
-According to songwriter Martin Gore, the song is about racism; Alan Wilder suggested that it could also be about war.
+"People Are People" continued with the socially- and politically-conscious themes of their songs, as they had started on Construction Time Again.
+Gore partly drew on his own experiences of being taunted on the streets of his hometown Basildon because of his appearance for the lyrical content of the song.

+Recording

+"People Are People" was a song that was started at the London sessions, but finished at Hansa.
+According to Wilder, the track was the first to "benefit from a period of pre-programming to save studio time," although some time was lost when one of the band tripped over the power cord before all the work had been saved.